-Patient-oriented education must be provided regarding precautions for poor sensation as a result of CIPN and RIBP, maintaining mobility after surgery or radiation, and expected outcomes with treatment.
+Patient-oriented education must be provided regarding precautions for poor sensation as a result of CIPN and RIBP, the importance of maintaining mobility after surgery or radiation, and expected outcomes with treatment.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-A comprehensive cancer-related history, symptom inventory, functional assessment, and thorough musculoskeletal and neurologic exam will identify sequelae of cancer treatments, and should be performed in every cancer patient at multiple points along the disease trajectory.6 Regardless of subspecialty interest, all physiatrists need these skills as an increasing number of cancer survivors are seen throughout the scope of rehabilitation practice settings.
+A comprehensive cancer-related history, symptom inventory, functional assessment, and thorough musculoskeletal and neurologic exam will identify sequelae of cancer treatments and should be performed in every cancer patient at multiple points along the disease trajectory.11 Regardless of subspecialty interest, all physiatrists need to be educated on these skills as an increasing number of cancer survivors are seen throughout a variety of rehabilitation settings.

 - Stubblefield MD, O’Dell MW.
 Cancer Rehabilitation.
 New York, NY: Demos Medical Publishing; 2009.

 - McNeely ML, Binkley JM, Pusic AL, Campbell KL, Gabram S, Soballe PW.
-A prospective model of care for breast cancer rehabilitation: postoperative and postreconstructive issues.
+A prospective model of care for breast cancer rehabilitation: postoperative and post reconstructive issues.
 Cancer.
-2012;118(8 Supplement):2226-2236.
+2012;118(8 Supplement):2226-223

 - Argyriou AA, Bruna J, Marmiroli P, Cavaletti G. Chemotherapy-induced peripheral neurotoxicity (CIPN): an update.
 Critical Reviews in Oncological Hematology.
 2012;82:51-77.